vitezfh/dotfiles/README.md

 # dotconfig
-Some of my dotconfig files, for your ricing needs
+Some of my .config files, for your ricing needs

+swaywm, waybar and kitty

 ![Screencap1](/screenshots/screenshot1.png)